Jayakar72/UR3-Robot-Manipulation-in-3D-space/README.md

 pip install -r requirements.txt
 ```

-This simulation doesnt require heavy CPU / GPU its a simple python code to make a 3D arm simulation using the matplotlib animation function, make sure to check out this link to learn about the matplotlib animation function -
+This simulation doesnt require heavy CPU / GPU its a simple python code to make a 3D arm simulation using the matplotlib animation function, make sure to check out this link to learn about the matplotlib animation function - [Matlplotlib Animation](https://matplotlib.org/stable/api/animation_api.html).